-We may use our financial and human resources to pursue a particular business strategy, research program or product candidate and fail to capitalize on strategies, programs or product candidates that may be more profitable or for which there is a greater likelihood of success.\
+We may use our financial and human resources to pursue a particular business strategy, research program or product candidate and fail to capitalize on strategies, programs or product candidates that may be more profitable or for which there is a greater likelihood of success.

 Because we have limited resources, we may forego or delay pursuit of certain strategic opportunities or opportunities with certain programs, product candidates or indications that later prove to have greater commercial potential.
 We may focus on or pursue one indication over another potential indication and such development efforts may not be successful, which would cause us to delay the clinical development and approval of efzofitimod and other product candidates.
 In addition, our decisions as to which of our discovery programs to advance into preclinical and clinical development could preclude us from advancing others.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
-For example, based on analysis from an independent consultant that we engaged during 2022 and our own modeling, we estimate that there is a \$2-3 billion dollar market opportunity in pulmonary sarcoidosis and SSc-ILD.
+For example, based upon analyses from independent consultants that we have engaged and our own modeling, we estimate that there is a \$2-5 billion dollar market opportunity in pulmonary sarcoidosis and SSc-ILD.
 Depending on the accuracy of this estimate, we may not be most efficiently allocating resources toward the advancement of efzofitimod versus the advancement of other development efforts.
 In addition, we may elect to pursue a research, clinical or commercial strategy that ultimately does not yield the results that we desire.
-Our spending on current and future research and development royalty arrangements in cases in which it would have been more advantageous for us to retain strategic collaboration, licensing or other advantageous to retain strategic collaboration, licensing or other advantageous to enter into a partnering arrangement.
-Any failure to allocate resources or capitalize on strategies in a successful manner will have an adverse impact on our business.
+Our spending on current and future research and development programs for product candidates may not result in any commercially viable products.
+If we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through strategic collaboration, licensing or other royalty arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate, or we may allocate internal resources to a product candidate in a therapeutic area or market in which it would have been more advantageous to enter into a partnering arrangement.
+Any failure to allocate resources